checkstyle/patch-filters/README.md

 </module>
 ```

-the following configuration fragment direts the Checker to use a SuppressionPatchXpathFilter
+the following configuration fragment direts the Checker to use a SuppressionJavaPatchFilter
 with patch file config/file.patch, whose strategy is `context`,
 support context strategy check `MethodLength` and never suppress checks `EmptyBlock` and `HiddenField`:
 ```xml